KozerT/Gastrognomist/README.md

 ## TODO:

 1. to have a search parameters pre-field in the search-results page inside of the Header ( prompts from the SearchBar ) as a value to the inputs;

+2. add search result summary in the SearchResults;